CollepardoLab/NucleosomeLinker/Simulations/README.md

 lmp -partition 16x1 -in tremd.in
 ```

-5. Finally, to obtain representative snapshots of relaxed chromatin fibers, demix the trajectories by running
+5. Finally, to obtain representative snapshots of relaxed chromatin fibres, demix the trajectories by running

 ```
 bash demix.sh